shadowoff09/grocery-club/README.md

 └── seeders/            # Database seeders
 ```

-## 🎓 Academic Context

-This project was developed as part of a university course in Web Application Development.
-It demonstrates:

-- **Full-stack Development**: Complete application from database to user interface
-- **Software Engineering**: Clean architecture and design patterns
-- **Database Design**: Normalized schema with efficient relationships
-- **Security Implementation**: Authentication, authorization, and data validation
-- **Performance Optimization**: Caching strategies and queue processing
-- **Modern Web Standards**: Responsive design and progressive enhancement
-- **Project Management**: Version control and structured development process

 ## 🤝 Contributing

 This is an academic project.
 For educational purposes, feel free to: